I’ve mentioned my fascination with the future before, and lately, I have been contemplating the role of technology in that future.

 Genetically modified humans are already amongst us, so how much longer until we have people substantially enhanced by nano-biotech?
 Will this new race of technologically enhanced humans be the key to our future, our progress, and our conquering of outer space?
 Will they be able to live longer, grow stronger and ultimately lead the human race into the inevitable colonisation of the planets?
 Will this mean that humanity will become more diverse than ever before?
 New breeds/races/types beyond any cultural or linguistic designation we currently know?

-I guess only time will tell, and God knows how much I wish I could be around to find out!
+Only time will tell, and God knows how much I wish I could be around to find out!